How to Overclock the GPU for Games (2023 Update)

 Method 1: Overclock the GPU Automatically

-Overclock the GPU with the Third-party game booster, Smart Game Booster:
+Steps to Overclock GPU with Smart Game Booster:

 You can see that more resources are available for you to run games, you are overclocking the GPU in games.
-Try to open a game and play it to check whether gaming stuttering remains with the improved gaming experience.
+Try to open one or more games and play them to check whether gaming stuttering remains with the improved gaming experience.

 Method 2: Overclock the GPU Manually

 If you want to overclock the PC on your own, you may have to go to the BIOS settings and adjust the voltage for the GPU.